Cintakins/period-tracker/README.md

 * added menstrual-tracker app to allowed_hosts in settings.py
 * I had to create a runtime.txt file and put an earlier version of python into it to push to heroku main
 * Commit changes an pushed to heroku main
+* set up a bucket in AWS
+* install boto3
+* install django-storages
+* freeze to requirements.txt
+*

 ## Credits